Formation Temperature Calculator Skip to main content

 Assumptions

-• Geothermal gradient is linear from the surface datum to the depth of interest.
+• Geothermal gradient is constant from the selected datum to the depth of interest.

 Limitations

-• Does not apply Horner correction to bottom-hole temperature (BHT) measurements from wireline logs.
+• Does not apply Horner or other BHT correction methods to wireline, DST, or production temperature data.

 References